conleyernst/csc174-midyear/README.md

 # csc174-midyear
-Midyear take home exam for CSC 174
+Midyear take home exam for CSC 174.
+This website is built using PHP and Bootstrap (for no other reason than I wanted to learn how to use bootstrap better).

 ## IA: